MariemZaouali/mariemzaouali.github.io/_posts/2025-12-19-Rapid_build.md

 ```

 ### Step 5 : Generate the certificate
-To get your NVIDIA certificate, run the cell: (it was a problem here when I passed the exam, so to avoid any issue, you can paste the following code)
+To submit your code, run the cell: (it was a problem here when I passed the exam, so to avoid any issue, you can paste the following code)

 ```python
 import os